A Short History of MoveOn

 Read on to learn more about our story.

 Wes and Joan realized that their petition’s success only hinted at the internet’s potential to impact politics.
-They saw that the hundreds of thousands of concerned Americans who had signed their petition could be organized to take action on many issues, and that online organizing had the potential to disrupt and fundamentally alter the course of our democracy.
+They saw that the hundreds of thousands of concerned Americans who had signed their petition could be organized to take action on other issues, and that digital organizing had the potential to disrupt and fundamentally alter the course of our democracy.
 The signers of Wes and Joan’s petition became MoveOn’s first members.

-In the years that followed, MoveOn pioneered the field of online organizing, innovating a vast array of tactics that are now commonplace in advocacy and elections and shifting power toward real people and away from Washington insiders and special interests.
+In the years that followed, MoveOn pioneered the field of digital organizing, innovating a vast array of tactics that are now commonplace in advocacy and elections, and shifting power toward real people and away from Washington insiders and special interests.
 MoveOn campaigners were the first to use the internet to run virtual phone banks, to crowdsource TV ad production, and to take online organizing offline, using the internet to mobilize activists to knock on doors and attend events.
 We proved that individual Americans could pool lots of small contributions to make a big impact by raising hundreds of millions of dollars for progressive causes and candidates.